the-turing-way/the-turing-way/book/content/binderhub/binderhub.md

    - Push that image to the Docker registry.
 4. BinderHub sends the Docker image to JupyterHub.
 5. JupyterHub requests resources from the Kubernetes cluster to serve the Docker image.
-6. JupyterHub connects the user's browser to the running Docker container.
+6. JupyterHub connects the user's browser to the running Docker environment.
 7. JupyterHub monitors the container for activity and destroys it after a period of inactivity.

 ## Why would you build your own BinderHub?